ssc-meetups-community/meetups/index.md

     * Contact: a.pearson.851( a t )hotmail.com

 * Cambridge (UK)
-    * Meetup scheduled: Wednesday, 10th May, 7 PM
+    * Meetup scheduled: TBC
-    * Location: the Burleigh Arms
+    * Location: TBC
-    * Contact: rlm72( a t )cam.ac.uk, [RSVP form](https://goo.gl/forms/GcL9uFkhmS6iB4Mk2)
+    * Contact: rlm72( a t )cam.ac.uk
+    * Previous meetups:
+      - April 22, May 10
+    * Third meetup will probably be some time in June.
+Email me with any questions, or if you want to join the Facebook group.

 * Canberra
     * Meetup scheduled: Saturday, April 8, 2017, 11 AM